MicrosoftDocs/azure-devops-docs/docs/report/dashboards/dashboard-focus.md

     - **My backlog by work item type:** Work assigned to `@Me` by type (query chart).
     - **New work < 7 days:** Active work assigned to `@Me` and `Created Date >= @Today-7` (query chart).<br>
    Select any query tile or widget to quickly navigate to the query and view a complete list of work items.
 Consider adding the following widgets to the personal focus dashboard:
-   - **New Work Item**: Create new work items.
+     - **New work item**: Create new work items.
-   - **Work Links**: Access links to a team's Backlog, Board, current sprint Taskboard, and the queries page.
+     - **Work links**: Access links to a team's Backlog, Board, current sprint Taskboard, and the queries page.
-   - **Assigned to Me**: View a list of work items assigned to the currently signed-in user, as shown in the following image.<br>
+     - **Assigned to me**: View a list of work items assigned to the currently signed-in user, as shown in the following image.<br>
    :::image type="content" source="media/dashboard-focus/work-assigned-to-me.png" alt-text="Screenshot of Dashboard, Assigned to me widget.":::
    :::column-end:::
 :::row-end:::